cosmicmatter98/boundary-dash/README.md

 I made this while doing the programming exercises of **_Chapter 4: Objects and Graphics_** from the book **_Python Programming: An Introduction to Computer Science_** by John Zelle.
 I used the _graphics_ module which was specifically written for the chapter.

-The graphics module is available [here](https://pypi.org/project/graphics.py/), and can be easily installed using the `pip` command, viz. `pip install graphics`.
+The graphics module is available [here](https://pypi.org/project/graphics.py/), and can be easily installed using the `pip` command, viz. `pip install graphics.py`.